 Keep your information protected

 When using the airport Wi-Fi, note that it is a public Wi-Fi.
-This means that you should limit the personal information that you share while using a public Wi-Fi.
+This means that you should limit the personal information that you share while using public Wi-Fi.

 Refill empty bottles